abhineet123/paramparse/ReadMe.md

 The generated class code is writen to a python source file whose name can be specified as the second argument (defaults to `Params.py`).

 __Note__ : paramparse uses the reserved parameter `cfg` to specify path to a text file containing parameter values.
-If an existing argparse or dict parameters to be converted into paramparse class already has a `cfg` field used for some other purpose, it will conflict with the parser so please rename this field before or after converting but before running `paramparse.process`.
+If an existing argparse or dict parameter set to be converted into paramparse class already has a `cfg` field used for some other purpose, it will conflict with the parser so please rename this field before or after converting but before running `paramparse.process`.

 Usage of both functions is demonstrated in [example/utils_demo.py](https://github.com/abhineet123/paramparse/blob/master/example/utils_demo.py)